makersacademy/news-summary-challenge/APPROACH.md

 - As i was using node to test my objects, the export default syntax does not work with node
 - There is a conflict here which i need to resolve: either a way of working with exports for both front end and back end or do my tests in the front end

-## Created route on api for calling Aylien summarizer
+## Created route on api for calling Aylien summariser

 - this route receives a get request from the front end with a URL
 - the api uses the url to send a request to Aylien